yddcode/yolo-keras/README.md

 # yolo-keras
-based on Keras(you only look once)
+based on Keras you only look once(yolo)